 Youth Speed Coach

 My specialty is helping athletes toward their potential in speed and explosiveness.
 This includes leaping ability!
 As an athlete, my first love was actually basketball.
 I played up through high school, and after college I played competitively into my mid 30s.
 I've coached at the youth and high school levels.
 When I train basketball players, a major emphasis is to first assess them for susceptibility to knee injury.
 Non-contact ACL tears is a concern for athletes in sports that feature jumping, pivoting, and cutting, and this is especially prevalent in female athletes in these sports.
 (See Blog) I believe it is a mistake to strictly focus on performance training prior to considering whether or not the athlete's movement habits, and state of joint stability and range of motion may be leading them to injury.
 There is an overlap though, because having the athlete explosively move from a sufficiently bent position and properly decelerate is an important part of knee care training.
-When I am satisfied that the athlete is on the right track in regards to knee care, then the focus shifts to helping the athlete realize speed and explosiveness potential on the basketball court.
+When I am satisfied that the athlete is on the right track in regard to knee care, then the focus shifts to helping the athlete realize speed and explosiveness potential on the basketball court.
 My Improving Speed and Changes of Direction video describes much of my approach.

 Below reflects how I go about things, and I also refer you to some links that may give you helpful information.
 I am not saying to parents, coaches, athletes, etc..., that I'm recommending that you do what is described below.
 By performing any of the exercises, workouts, and drills described below or anywhere on this website, you are performing them at your own risk.
 I will not be responsible or liable for any injury or harm you sustain as a result of trying to emulate what I have described or made available for you to consider.